AgentSamSA/mtg-mechanics-parser/README.md

 2. Based on the criteria, we excludes 'enters' and 'dies', which are not yet excluded in the code.
 Added that in the triggered.py.

+3. The triggered_re can't detect 'whenever' if it follows something like 'vigilant - '.
+Fixed that.
 # mtg-mechanics-parser
 An automated mechanics parser and scoring system for creature cards in Magic: The Gathering.